ondrejbudai/image-builder-definitions/README.md

 Contains a function that takes a request, an image (see `image.jsonnet`), and "sources" as its arguments, and returns an osbuild manifest.

 "Sources" are currently an object with one key `org.osbuild.rpm`.
 This inner object contains two keys:
-- `refs` - an object of string lists, its keys correspons to `packages` as defined in `image.jsonnet`.
-The format of the individual items are osbuild input references.
-Thus, you can pass this object to inputs of an org.osbuild.rpm stage.
+- `refs` - an object of list of object.
+The top level keys correspons to `packages` as defined in `image.jsonnet`.
+The format of the individual items are the output of the depsolver: it contains keys like `name`, `version`, `checksum`, `remote_location`, etc.
 - `sources` a list of items for the `org.osbuild.curl` source.

 ## Compiler